 If you stick with Basic or Premium, you won't have access to automated backups and one-click restores, but by opting up to Business, you will.

 Pro Tip: Unlike its self-hosted counterpart WordPress.org, WordPress.com scores points because it has a dedicated security team that protects sites on its servers.
 This is yet another reason working with a managed hosting provider is an excellent option.

 Google uses load times as a ranking factor when deciding which websites to display on the search engine results pages (SERPs).
 In addition, there's high consumer demand for a fast-loading site — almost 70% of people admit that the site's load time impacts their willingness to purchase from an online retailer.

 Bluehost was created to help guarantee your site loads faster than it would on a traditional hosting service, which is one of the main pros of hosting with this platform.
 WP Pro hosting by Bluehost offers solid state drives (SSD) and, ultimately, lower server density.
 This means fewer customers per server and optimizes your site's load times.

 Pro Tip: According to a two-year analysis by Hosting Facts, Bluehost delivers average page speeds at 420ms, which means speed likely won't cause visitors to leave your site.
 Plus, the platform is regularly working to improve its load time. >

 WordPress Load Time

-To test the speed of the WordPress.com Business plan, WinningWP created two demo sites — one built with the lightweight Twenty Nineteen and the other built with the heavyweight Avada theme — and ran both through the Pingdom page speed tests.
-The results showed that the the first site had an average load time of 603 milliseconds and the second of 1.06 seconds.
+To test the speed of the WordPress.com Business plan, WinningWP created two demo sites — one built with the lightweight Twenty Nineteen and the other made with the heavyweight Avada theme — and ran both through the Pingdom page speed tests.
+The results showed that the first site had an average load time of 603 milliseconds and the second of 1.06 seconds.

-The Key Differences Between Bluehost and WordPress
+Key Differences: Bluehost vs WordPress